9.3 Inventory, develop, and coordinate grant funding

 Approach

-Intergovernmental coordination, especially between municipalities working with Sarasota County Government and SWFWMD to plan and fund water infrastructure projects, could generate efficiencies, cost-savings, and faster outcomes for improved water quality.
+Continued intergovernmental coordination, especially between municipalities working with Sarasota County Government and SWFWMD to plan and fund water infrastructure projects, will generate efficiencies, cost-savings, and faster outcomes for improved water quality.

-OPTION 1: The National Estuary Programs already function as intergovernmental partnerships and have an existing role in project coordination.
+The National Estuary Programs already function as intergovernmental partnerships and have an existing role in project coordination.
 With knowledge of funding needs and the funding landscape, they are natural organizing hubs to assemble large infrastructure and restoration grants.
-A new dedicated grant writing specialist working within the SBEP or CHNEP offices could be supported by private funds.
+A new dedicated grant writing specialist working within the SBEP and CHNEP offices could be supported by private funds.

-OPTION 2: Gulf Coast Community Foundation could employ the new grants specialist and work closely with CHNEP and SBEP offices to coordinate regional government partners and philanthropic donors.
+Gulf Coast Community Foundation’s Community Engagement Team could continue to engage community partners in collaborative grant writing for complex, large-scale projects and work closely with CHNEP and SBEP offices to coordinate regional government partners and philanthropic donors.

 Resources